rackerlabs/support-how-to/content/how-to/cloud-networks/rackconnect-v20-with-cloud-networks-faq/index.md

 Attaching/detaching a Cloud Network on a running RackConnected Cloud Server causes the network stack to be reset, which will break the cloud server's RackConnect connectivity.
-Therefore, we do not recommend attaching or detaching Cloud Networks to running RackConnect servers.
+Therefore, we don't recommend attaching or detaching Cloud Networks to running RackConnect servers.
-If you do need to attach or detach a network, please contact your Support team prior to making the change.
+If you do need to attach or detach a network, please contact your Support team before making the change.
 {{</accordion>}}
 {{<accordion title="What are the requirements for using Cloud Networks with RackConnect?" col="in" href="accordion3">}}

 1. You must be a RackConnect 2.0 with Automation Features enabled customer.
  For further details on RackConnect Automation Features, please view the [RackConnect v2.0 Automation Features FAQ](/support/how-to/rackconnect-v20-automation-features-faq).